Fidget-Spinner/cpython_optimization_notes/3.11/faster_cpython/pep_659/opcodes.md

 # Specialized Opcodes

 Does not include combined/super instructions.
+For this section, I'll include links to source code.
+It's best to open the code and these note side-by-side to understand what's happening.

 ## LOAD_GLOBAL